-- GAC approved for management to conduct a tax-landscape which summarised the respective tax compliance requirements and respective rules that apply to ensure ongoing compliance - GAC approved the revised committee charter.
+2021 Highlights 2021 Self-assessment GAC approved for management to conduct a tax-landscape which following areas: summarised the respective tax compliance requirements and respective rules that apply to ensure ongoing compliance

+- GAC approved the revised committee charter.
 Mostly the changes were re-ordering and drafting for consistency with the Constitution - GAC satisfied itself on the collaboration between External and Internal Auditors. - The Group Audit Committee, has satisfied itself regarding the Group Chief Financial Officer's technical capabilities, performance, work experience and overall competencies continually required to fulfill her role.
-The Group Chief Financial Officer, Gwen Muteiwa, is a qualified Chartered Accountant, with over 20 years experience in the financial services sector.
+The Group Chief Financial Officer, Gwen Muteiwa, is a qualified Chartered Accountant, with over 20 years experience in the financial services sector